-Bringing people together for more than 90 years
+Bringing people together for over 90 years!

-You'll enjoy and learn about fine wine, expertly paired
+You'll enjoy and learn about fine wines, expertly paired

-All in the company of good friends, both old and new
+All in the company of good friends, both old and new.

-Begin your own journey of Wine, Food & Friends!
+Begin your own journey of wine, food and friends!

-Select your region below and learn more about
+Select your region from the maps below to learn more about

 Honorary President's Departing Message